muraleekrishnan4/chatshell/README.md

 4. Download and Install ChatXAI.
 5. Install the requirements.
 6. Set up your XMPP credentials in `config.py`.
+7. Configure Gemini API from https://aistudio.google.com/app/apikey.
-7. Set up the tool that needs to be run and set the command to run (without arguments) in 'config.py'.
+8. Set up the tool that needs to be run and set the command to run (without arguments) in `config.py`.
 7. Run the bot using `nohup python3 chatxai.py &`.